niaid/unix/locus/locus.md

 ## Batch Job

 - [Locus documentation](https://locus.niaid.nih.gov/userportal/documentation.php#Getting-Started/Submitting-your-First-Job)
-- Alternative to [interactive session](#interactive-session) - run a script of commands in a *batch job* - after job starts, can close laptop and walk away while runs on Locus.
+- Alternative to [interactive session](#interactive-session) - run a script of commands in a *batch job* - after submit job, can close laptop and walk away while it runs on Locus.
 Emails you when done.
 - [job_submit.sh](job_submit.sh) - Create/edit script on laptop using *plain text* editor like TextEdit or Notepad or *programming* editor like [Atom](https://atom.io/) or [VSCode](https://code.visualstudio.com/) and transfer by [mounting Locus folder](#access-folders).  (*don't use a document editor like Word to edit scripts*)
 - Submit job